Skip to Content

 Pork meat is too oily and watery for my taste.
 Like most Turkish people, I can easily live my life without eating pork products.

-Due to the different climates in our country, vegetable types are abundant, and Turkish people love to mix these vegetables with meat.
+Due to the different climates in our country, vegetable types are abundant in Turkish cuisine, and Turkish people love to mix these vegetables with meat.

 I am not a chef, but our cuisine seems more simple than other world cuisines.